Bayview Capital Group

 Series C in 2000

-Entridia Corporation is an Internet infrastructure company focused on developing advanced silicon-based routing engines that facilitate the convergence of data, voice, and video communications over the Internet.
-By providing innovative silicon and system solutions, Entridia aims to empower original equipment manufacturers (OEMs) in building the next generation of Internet gateways.
-Their products are designed to enhance network performance, ensuring reliable and efficient communication for users across various platforms.
+Entridia Corporation is an Internet infrastructure company focused on developing advanced silicon and system solutions aimed at enhancing the convergence of data, voice, and video communications over the Internet.
+By providing innovative silicon-based routing engines, Entridia empowers original equipment manufacturers (OEMs) of router systems to create the next generation of Internet gateways.
+The company's products are designed to improve network connectivity, ensuring reliable and efficient communication across diverse platforms.
+Through its pioneering technology, Entridia plays a crucial role in shaping the future of Internet communications.

 RiverSoft